 But they didn’t!
 THEY.
 FADED.
 TO.
 NOTHING.

 They were gone without a trace, I was shocked since they had been so bad before.
 I have read later that new, red stretch marks are often the easiest to get rid of because your skin wants to heal itself.

 White stretch look like scar tissue because, well, they are.
 And because of that they not as easy to get rid of but not impossible!

 By the time first year university had rolled around I had gained the freshman 15 twice over (groan) and had a few new stretch mark friends on my bust and hip/ inner thighs.

 Again I thought of Palmer’s remembering how great it worked and wondering if even though these stretch marks were white, it would work just as well.

 It did!
 I had to stick to it, twice a day application, but it fixed them again.

 I have continued to revisit Palmer’s any time I have noticed any new stretch marks because it is my tried and true.
-I have given Bio Oil (much pricier) a try as well and dear God, NOTHING.
+I have given Bio Oil (pricier) a try as well and dear God, NOTHING.
 Nothing happened at all despite spending so much effort making sure I applied twice a day!
-I have tried a few other lotions as well and honestly none are as good as seemingly basic, not at all fancy, Palmer’s.
+I have tried a few other lotions as well and honestly none are as good as the seemingly basic, not at all fancy, Palmer’s.
 I am also currently using their more condensed version that is more like a very solid coconut oil consistency, it’s just as good!
-I think I will go back to the bottle version however as I just find it easier to apply and lasts longer.
+I think I will go back to the bottle version however as I just find it easier to apply and it seems to provide more product.

 Let me know in the comments below if you have tried anything that has cleared up your stretch marks or if you’re even bothered by it at all!